WebOrigami/docs/src/content/framework/intro5.md

 index.html = index.ori()
 ```

-You should now be able to visit `index.html` in the browser.
+You should now be able to visit `index.html` in the served site.

 ## Using a nested template